 You are extremely extravagant and spoil those closest to you.
 You are resourceful and brave, making you a great person to be around.
 You dream big!
 However, you are hypercritical with those around you, which can come across as attention seeking.

-In romantic relationships, you are extremely bossy.
-However, you are extremely loving.
-You are most compatible with Snakes and Oxes.
+In romantic relationships, you are very dominating.
+However, you are extremely loving and most compatible with Snakes and Oxes.

 DOG – Faithful and Altruistic

 General years: 1934, 1946, 1958, 1970, 1982, 1994, 2006, 2018